Khaled Sharrouf: Life, radicalization and death

-In 2005, Sharrouf was arrested at his home in Wiley Park along with eight others during an Australian anti-terror investigation code-named Operation Pendennis.
-He was imprisoned for four years and released on parole in 2009 after a judge and psychiatrist "cautiously believed" that he would "abandon his radical beliefs".
+Sharrouf was released on parole in 2009 after a judge and psychiatrist "cautiously believed" that he would "abandon his radical beliefs".
 After his release from prison, Sharrouf was employed for some time by George Alex; Alex was later convicted of money laundering and tax evasion during this period.
+Sharrouf received disability payments for his mental illness following his release from prison, but subsequently fell back into radical Islam and into crime, reportedly carrying out violent exortions.
+The director of the Sydney prayer center Sharrouf attended in 2011 said Sharrouf was his close friend; he stated Sharrouf had always wanted to leave Australia and fight for Islam.

 Sharrouf was involved in planning the 2012 Sydney protests regarding the film Innocence of Muslims.